Tonywilson1211/P1_Photohouse/README.md

 1. Open [GitHub](https://github.com/).
 2. Click on the project to be forked.
 3. Find the 'Fork' button to the top right of the page.
-4. Once you click the button the fork will be in your repository..
+4. Once you click the button the fork will be in your repository.

 ## Cloning This Project